Last updated July 29, 2021

 A person or a company may want to conduct business under a name which is different from their legal name.

-In such cases, this is known as “Doing Business As“, or DBA for short.
+In such cases, this is known as “Doing Business As“, abbreviated as DBA.

 The term DBA is used by the majority of states, however, each state has a different technical name.
 Here are the most common: